kanglicheng/code-school/full-stack-project/proposal/full-stack-project-proposal.md

 We are going to use Github's built-in project management to store all your planning materials.
 The main document will be a wiki that outlines all the major facets of your development process.
+Read the rest of this document and then [follow the instructions][fsp-instructions] to set up your proposal.

+[fsp-instructions]: ./README.md

 ## Fleshing Out the Proposal